snehasharma18/snehasharma18/README.md

 # 💫 About Me:
-I am a data analyst with a passion to unleash the power of data who continuously continuously invest in improving my production capability through learning and accepting new challenges
+I am a data enthusiast with a passion to unleash the power of data who continuously continuously invest in improving my production capability through learning and accepting new challenges

 ## 🌐 Socials: